ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `Headset` - The headset.
   * `Left_Controller` - The left hand controller.
   * `Right_Controller` - The right hand controller.
+ * `public enum Headsets` - Possible headsets
+  * `Unknown` - An unknown headset.
+  * `OculusRift` - A summary of all Oculus Rift headset versions.
+  * `OculusRiftCV1` - A specific version of the Oculus Rift headset, the Consumer Version 1.
+  * `Vive` - A summary of all HTC Vive headset versions.
+  * `ViveMV` - A specific version of the HTC Vive headset, the first consumer version.

 ### Class Methods